WillyXie/docker-ubuntu/README.md

     The example command and script for running container syncs `sync` directory under project path to `/home/user/sync` in container.
 User can use it to sync files between host & container.

-    Another mount point is docker volume `volume-basic` to `/home/user/workspace`, it's managed by docker engine to avoid slow response time for file access when the size becomes too big.
+    Another mount point is docker volume `volume-n2nic` to `/home/user/workspace`, it's managed by docker engine to avoid slow response time for file access when the size becomes too big.